 I am a believer in listening to myself and others, staying open to ideas, learning from everyone who sits before me and always keeping the love in what I do.
 I have high standards and put my all into every project I work on.
 I encourage those I work with to do the same.

-Right now, I am producing many projects for songwriters and theatre writers, working with a few dozen musical theatre actors and doing a lot of one-on-one voice work with contemporary singers.
-In my spare time I write fiction under a pen name.
+Right now, I am producing many projects for songwriters and theatre writers, mentoring actors, and doing a lot of one-on-one voice work with contemporary singers.
+In my spare time I write fiction.

 I am always happy to hear from people who are looking to collaborate on projects so please don't be shy about connecting.